go-component/go-watcher/README_EN.md

 # Tutorial

-The use same as  `go run` command
+Use the `go run` command to start.

 ```html
 go-watcher {main.go}
 ```

-For example, with command-line arguments
+For example

 ```html
 go-watcher {main.go} -f etc/config.yaml
 ```

-Please give a star if it's alright, thanks ^ ^
+Please give a star if it's alright, thanks!